Snow can be fun to shoot, but it requires some technique to produce really striking winter photographs.

 To correct for this, set your camera’s color temperature, typically called the “white balance,” to a warmer – redder – color.
 You can also shoot early or late in the day when the light is reddish.
 The goal, typically, is to make objects that look white in real life also look white in your photos.

 In the bottom photo below, the color temperature setting is correct so the snow appears white.

 Cameras tend to react to brilliant, snowy scenes by overly limiting how much light hits the image-capturing sensor.
 Dark photos result, in which whites appear as grays.
-Experiment with letting more light into the camera, either by overriding with “exposure compensation” setting (many point-and-shoots have this) or adjusting the aperture size or shutter speed (SLR cameras).
+Experiment with letting more light into the camera, either by overriding with “exposure compensation” setting or adjusting the aperture size or shutter speed.
 Some cameras have a “snow scene” setting that may help.

 PLAY WITH CONTRAST AND PATTERN